MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/managing-power-and-thermals.md

 * Providing user feedback
 * Closing applications

-... and in worst case scenarios:
+... and in worst-case scenarios:

 * Shutting down the HoloLens 2